-The home is designed to accommodate their love of entertaining family and friends in a manner that reflects the owners’ sophistication and character.
+The home is designed to accommodate entertaining family and friends in a manner that reflects the owners’ sophistication and character.